zincbase/zincdb/docs/API Reference.md

 * `options` (object, optional):
 	* `path` (array or string, optional): Only submit local changes to the given path's descendants.
 	* `conflictHandler` (function, optional): A custom callback function to handle merge conflicts, described in detail in a separate section below.
-If no handler is specified, merge conflicts are automatically resolved with the entry with the later update timestamp.
+If no handler is specified, merge conflicts are automatically resolved to the entry with the later update timestamp.

 **Return value**: